As a patient, you have the following rights:

 - To receive an understandable explanation from your physician of your complete medical condition, recommended treatment, expected results, risks involved and reasonable medical alternatives.
 If your physician believes that some of this information would be detrimental to your health or beyond your ability to understand, the explanation must be given to your next of kin or guardian.

 - To give informed written consent prior to the start of specified, non- emergency medical procedures or treatments.
-Your physician should explain to you in words you understand specific details about the recommended procedure or treatment, any risks involved, time required for recovery, and any reasonable medical alternatives.
+Your physician should explain, and be sure you understand, specific details about the recommended procedure or treatment, any risks involved, time required for recovery, and any reasonable medical alternatives.

 - To refuse medication and treatment to the extent permitted by law and to be informed of the medical consequences of this act.